Joke: Whats do most religions have do during a recession?– They have to make sacrifices

 - How were we introduced to the word?
 Do we think Christians think about the word enough?

-There are two places we can see a clear call to concentration and what it may entail!
+There are two places we can see a clear call to consecration and what it may entail!

 In the Old Testament, a sacrifice was something set apart for God by being put on the altar.
 When people offered that thing to God, it no longer belonged to the one offering it.
 It belonged to God, for His use and His satisfaction.